thorncp/fsck/README.md

 ## Fsck: How does it work?

 Fsck achieves its functionality by tapping into `method_missing`.
 The first time a fscked method is called, every method defined on the object is examined.
-The method with the longest name is assumed to be the *intended* method, and the fscked method is aliased to this method.
+The method with the longest name that passes the examination process is assumed to be the *intended* method, and the fscked method is aliased to this method.

-The examination process splits the word of each method name, building a regular expression that allows for any number of other words to be inserted anywhere in the method name.
+The examination process splits the words of each method name, building a regular expression that allows for any number of other words to be inserted anywhere in the method name.
 If you aren't careful with the words you choose, you may unintentionally call another method.

     # you may expect this to call #each, but it will instead call #each_value
     my_hash.what_i_need_is_each_set_of_key_plus_value { |k,v| puts k }